javascript-studio/studio-log/README.md

 $ node app.js | emojilog
 ```

+## Philosophy

+- Work with object streams internally to avoid unnecessary serialization &
+  parsing when using in a command line application.
+- API designed to produce expressive source code.
+- Use topics instead of log levels.
+This allow more fine grained filtering and
+  more expressive display.
+- Fancy formats with emoji for log file reading pleasure.

 ## API

 - `log = logger(ns)`: Creates a new logger with the given namespace.
 The